sandropapais/batch_rts_smoother/README.md

 # Linear Gaussian Batch Estimation and RTS Smoother

-We use the batch linear-Gaussian algorithm to estimate the robot's one-dimensional position from odometry and laser measurements.
+This project uses the batch linear-Gaussian algorithm to estimate the robot's position from odometry and laser measurements.

 ![](out/meas_vs_t.png)